codeequity/codeEquity/docs/ceManual.md

 the PEQ label, create an issue for that card with the new label, and rebuild the card to point at the new issue.

-If the user instead created a PEQ issue in GitHub, GitHub initially prevents the assignment of the issue to a column in a project.
+When a user instead creates a PEQ issue in the `New issue` interface in GitHub, GitHub will initially prevent the assignment of the issue to a column in a project.
 The user must first submit the issue, wait for a bit, then click on `triage` in the `Projects` sidebar to assign the issue to a column (i.e. to tell GitHub to create a card in the selected project column).
 Before that action is taken, the handler must take action to